Dhruvs120/nurse-scheduling-dashboard/README.md

    streamlit run Welcome.py
 2. Navigate to the *Submit* page.
 3. Determine whether manual additions of shifts should be required, if so, navigate to the Manual entry.
-4. Use the input template provided on the dashboard or in the folder to fill in the shifts and tasks over the span of a week.
+4. Use the input template provided on the dashboard or in the folder to fill in the shifts and tasks over a week.
-5. Make manual additions (if applicable), press the generate schedule button start generating your schedule.
+5. Make manual additions (if applicable), and press the generate schedule button to start generating your schedule.
 6. Let the model run, after getting the notification move to the *Output* page.
 7. View the results.